-Master of Arts program in Child Study and Education (CSE) is offered by the the Department of Applied Psychology and Human Development at the Dr. Eric Jackman Institute of Child Study (Jackman ICS), a centre of professional teacher training and research in childhood and education, which includes a nursery-through-grade-6 Laboratory School.
+Master of Arts program in Child Study and Education (CSE, Teaching) is offered by the the Department of Applied Psychology and Human Development at the Dr. Eric Jackman Institute of Child Study (Jackman ICS), a centre of professional teacher training and research in childhood and education, which includes a nursery-through-grade-6 Laboratory School.

 Eligible graduates are recommended to the Ontario College of Teachers for an Ontario Teachers Certificate of Qualification, which qualifies the holder to teach in the primary and junior divisions of Ontario schools (JK to grade 6).
 For students who choose the Research-Intensive Training (RIT) field of study and undertake a major research paper (MRP), the program also provides the possibility of further graduate study.
 The second field in the CSE program, Practice-Based Inquiry and Data-Based Decision Making (PBI), emphasizes professional learning, teacher leadership, and using the inquiry process and various data sources to address problems of practice.